ugururesin/portfolio/README.md

 Data Science Professional
 PhD in the field of Digital Twin

 Welcome to my portfolio repository!
-This is where I showcase my projects and skills as a developer and engineer.
+This is where I showcase my projects and skills as a developer, engineer and leader!

 ## About Me